OpenFogStack/FReD/ext/go-client/docs/KeygroupApi.md

 > ReplicationList KeygroupGroupIdReplicaGet(ctx, groupId)
 Gets all Replica Nodes for a Keygroup

-Returns replica nodes for a Keygroup with the name `group_id` if it does not exist already.
+Returns replica nodes for a Keygroup with the name `group_id`.

 ### Required Parameters